 How to Kill MySQL Process

-Understanding how to terminate MySQL processes is crucial for managing server resources, addressing performance concerns, and dealing with problematic queries or connections.
+Understanding how to terminate MySQL processes is crucial for managing server resources, addressing performance issues, and resolving problematic queries or connections.
 The following text presents several ways to terminate a MySQL process.

 Via the KILL Command